tacobayle/vmwUbuntuFromTemplate/README.md

 1. All the variables are stored in variables.tf

 ## Use the the terraform script to:
-- Clone a template to a VM ( Networking based on DHCP)
+- Clone a template to a VM (networking based on DHCP)

 ## Run the terraform:
 ```